Gammon Steak en Croute With Spicy Pineapple Filling Recipe

 When your oven is ready, lightly oil a baking tray and use a large spatula to carefully lift on the pastry parcel.
 Glaze the package all over with beaten egg, paying particular attention to the crimps.
 Use a sharp knife to cut three steam vents across the centre of the pastry.

-Put the tray in to the oven for thirty minutes or until the pastry is risen and beautifully golden.
+Put the tray in to the oven for 30 minutes or until the pastry is risen and beautifully golden.

 Take the tray from the oven and again use the spatula to lift the pastry on to a wire rack.
 Leave it to rest for ten minutes or so while you prepare the potato wedges and broccoli.